-The MELO Cask as envisioned here is intended as a secondary confinement barrier, not as a neutron or gamma radiation shield, although it would provide some shielding.
+The MELO Cask as envisioned here is intended primarily as a corrosion barrier and as a secondary confinement barrier, not as a neutron or gamma radiation shield, although it would provide some shielding.
 Uranium and radioactive isotopes are physically held inside the fuel rod cladding (if they are not compromised) and the sealed canisters.
 Alpha and beta particles are stopped by the cladding and the interior canister.
 The surrounding concrete overpack (or below-ground concrete vault) would still exist to absorb the neutron and gamma radiation.
 When transported or handled, additional shielding would be necessary is it is today.